ericoporto/ags-manual-wiki/Object.md

 move at speed SPEED, which uses the same scale as the character Walk Speed values in the AGS Editor.

+Speed value may be either positive or negative.
+Positive values mean a speed of N pixels per game frame, while negative values mean a speed of 1/N pixels per game frame (that is - N game frames spent for a single pixel).

 If *BlockingStyle* is eNoBlock (the default), then control returns to the script immediately, and the object will move in the background.